Pectiantia

-Mitella pentandra, or Pectiantia pentandra, is a species of flowering plant in the Saxifrage Family (Saxifragaceae), known by the common names fivestamen miterwort or five-point bishop's cap.
+Pectiantia pentandra (synonym Mitella pentandra) is a species of flowering plant in the Saxifrage Family (Saxifragaceae), known by the common names fivestamen miterwort or five-point bishop's cap.

 Range and habitat

-Mitella pentandra is native to much of western North America from Alaska to California to Colorado, where it grows in moist, shady habitat such as meadows, woods, and mountain forests.
+Pectiantia pentandra is native to much of western North America from Alaska to California to Colorado, where it grows in moist, shady habitat such as meadows, woods, and mountain forests.
 In the Sierra Nevada, it grows at elevations between 5000 and 8300 ft and can be found in stream banks and wet meadows.

 Description

-Mitella pentandra is a rhizomatous perennial herb growing up to about 50 to 60 cm tall.
+Pectiantia pentandra is a rhizomatous perennial herb growing up to about 50 to 60 cm tall.
 The leaves have oval blades several centimeters wide with edges divided into toothed lobes, and occur mostly around the base of the stem.

 The erect inflorescence bears several flowers, sometimes up to 25, usually along one side of the stem.
 The distinctive flower is saucer-shaped with five green petals which are divided into narrow, whiskerlike lobes.